Scott1903/satisfactory-solver/README.md

-# 🛠️ Satisfactory LP Solver
+# Satisfactory LP Solver

-**Satisfactory LP Solver** is a full-stack web application for optimizing production chains in the game *Satisfactory*, using linear programming (LP).
+**Satisfactory LP Solver** is a full-stack web application for optimizing production chains in the game *[Satisfactory](https://www.satisfactorygame.com/)*, using linear programming (LP).
 The app allows users to configure item inputs and outputs and tune objective weights with resource and building constraints.

 > Created by [u/wrigh516](https://www.reddit.com/user/wrigh516)

 ---

-## 🚀 Features
+## Features

-- 🔄 Interactive React frontend with real-time configuration
+- Interactive React frontend with real-time configuration
-- 🧠 Django backend with LP-based optimization logic
+- Django backend with LP-based optimization logic
-- ✅ Dynamic recipe toggles and nuclear waste handling
+- Dynamic recipe toggles and nuclear waste handling
-- ⚙️ Weighted controls for power, items, buildings, and rare resources
+- Weighted controls for power, items, buildings, and rare resources
-- 📊 Print overall optimization results, resources needed, and recipes used
+- Print overall optimization results, resources needed, and recipes used

 ---

-## 🧰 Tech Stack
+## Tech Stack

 | Layer     | Technology                    |
 |-----------|-------------------------------|